ringcentral/ringcentral-api-docs/docs/basics/rate-limits.md

 ### Rate limit response headers

-Rate Limits are returned in specific headers in response for each request, unless the request is unlimited.
+Rate limits are communicated via specific HTTP headers that should be returned in a response for each request (although may not be present in 100% of responses), unless the request is unlimited.
 Those headers are:

 | Header | Description |
 |-|-|